 If you have a pet bird, you can also offer them bananas as part of their diet.
 Just be sure to cut the fruit into small pieces so they can easily eat it.

 When offering bananas to birds, it’s important to choose ripe fruit.
 Ripe bananas are softer and easier for birds to eat.
-They also have a sweeter taste than most birds love.
+They also have a sweeter taste that most birds love.

 On the other hand, unripe green bananas are much harder and can be difficult for birds to digest.